jingwen0728/DissertationProject/README.md

 Troubleshooting:
 If you encounter issues while running the code, here are some possible solutions:
-1. Database Version Issue: In app/src/main/java/com/example/data/AppDatabase, increase the database version number by 1.
+1. In app/src/main/java/com/example/data/AppDatabase, increase the database version number by 1.
 2. Change the file path of the keystore.
 3. Add the following line to local.properties:
 MAP_API_KEY=AIzaSyBYQj-HAcBc4c2HkuOHjwikID5zq9_veCo